History of the Riksdag: The New Riksdag

 On the basis of the 1863 electoral reform bill the Estates voted in 1866 to dissolve the Riksdag of the Estates and establish a new Riksdag.
-The new Riksdag was a political assembly with two chambers where the members were chosen in national elections.
+Thus the old estates system was abolished.
+Most of the Riksdag and the king were not interested at the time in "full democracy with universal and equal suffrage".
+The new Riksdag was a political assembly with two chambers (bicameral) where the members were chosen in national elections.
+A decision had to accepted by both chambers to pass.

-The revolution was that citizens could participate and vote in the elections without regard to which Estate they had hitherto belonged; instead there were new requirements on income or wealth, i.e. census suffrage.
+The major change in the reform was that citizens could participate and vote in the elections without regard to which Estate they had hitherto belonged; instead, there were new requirements on income or wealth, i.e. census suffrage.
 Despite the fundamental change in the principles of representation, the social composition of the Riksdag did not alter by much, and the system of government had not changed.
-Under the Constitution of 1809 the Riksdag still divided the powers of government with the King.
+To vote, one had to meet a set of qualifications.
+Swedes who did not provide taxes or were supported were not able to vote.
+Prisoners, the bankrupt and those who did not serve in the military and finish their service could not vote.
+To be elected to the first chamber one had to be above the age of 35 and hold wealth, the elected received no pay.
+Those elected to the second chamber received a relatively small salary which meant they did not necessarily have to hold significant assets to hold office.
+Those who possessed wealth had more votes for the First chamber while the votes to the Second chamber worked as one vote per man.
+Under the Instrument of 1809 the Riksdag still divided the powers of government with the king.